har-in-air/STM32_CODE_EXAMPLES/misc/README.md

 * Configuration script
-    * First select Automated Generation, apply, then copy the generated script to another file with a different name, e.g. freertos_udemy_myDebug.cfg and edit it so that the line is now
+    * First select Automated Generation, apply, then copy the generated script to another file with a different name, e.g. freertos_myDebug.cfg and edit it so that the line is now
     ```
         reset_config srst_nogate connect_assert_srst